 This module introduces Peer Learning Consultants to the tools and internal processes used by Furman and the Peer Assisted Learning Program for managing student employment, submitting timecards, communicating with team members while working remotely, and managing appointments and group sessions.

 We introduce Peer Learning Consultants to several teaching and learning theories that underpin best practices in group and individual tutoring.
 These include:

 This module introduces Peer Learning Consultants to best practices in tutoring, including effective study methods, metacognitive learning strategies, and test preparation techniques that they can facilitate in their sessions.

-Peer Learning Consultants learn about different collaborative learning techniques that they can use to help students in a group learn from each other as well as from the Peer Learning Consultant.
-Examples include think aloud problem solving, note taking pairs, structuring group discussions, and methods for encouraging reciprocal teaching between students.
+Peer Learning Consultants learn about different collaborative learning techniques that they can use to help students in a group learn from each other.
+Examples include think aloud problem solving, note taking pairs, structured group discussions, and reciprocal teaching between students.